ndoll1998/hyped/README.md

 }
 ```

 The `adapter` field in the above configuration mirrors the [`AdapterArguments`](https://docs.adapterhub.ml/classes/adapter_training.html#transformers.adapters.training.AdapterArguments) class and can specify all it's values (e.g. `load_adapter` for loading pretrained adapters).
-Furthermore, by setting `train_adapter` to True, only the paramters of the adapter and head are trained, while the pretrained encoder parameters are frozen.

 Alternatively, the adapter configuration can also be omitted, in which case no adapter is used and the encoder output is directly passed to the prediction heads.